nakDS/nakds/README.md

 ![nakDS cover](https://raw.githubusercontent.com/nabaroa/nakds-pages/master/docs/assets/cover.png)

-Is it necessary to use a CSS framework?
 Is it possible to create a custom Design System from scratch, maintain it alive, involve the team on it's development and live happy with it?

 I'm trying it.